Law of Property Act 1925

-The Law of Property Act 1925 (c 20) is a statute of the United Kingdom Parliament.
-It forms part of an interrelated programme of legislation introduced by Lord Chancellor Lord Birkenhead between 1922 and 1925.
-The programme was intended to modernise the English law of real property.
-The Act deals principally with the transfer of freehold or leasehold land by deed.
+The Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20) is an act of the Parliament of the United Kingdom.
+It forms part of an interrelated programme of legislation introduced by Lord Chancellor Lord Birkenhead between 1922 and 1925 that was intended to modernise the English law of real property.
+It is often referred to as the LPA 1925.

-The LPA 1925, as amended, provides the core of English land law, particularly as regards many aspects of freehold land which is itself an important consideration in all other types of interest in land.
+The act, as amended, provides the core of modern English land law, particularly as regards many aspects of freehold land which is itself an important consideration in all other types of interest in land.

 Background

 The keynote policy of the act was to reduce the number of legal estates to two – freehold and leasehold – and generally to make the transfer of interests in land easier for purchasers.
 Other policies were to regulate mortgages and as to leases, to regulate mainly their assignment, and to tackle some of the lacunae, ambiguities and shortcomings in the law of property.
-Innovations included the default creation of easements under section 62 to reduce unintended denial of access, and statutory enlargement under section 153 (applications to convert very long leasehold to freeholds, where no rent has been paid or demanded for a long period of time).
+Innovations included the default creation of easements under section 62 to reduce unintended denial of access, and statutory enlargement under section 153 (applications to convert very long leasehold to freehold, where no rent has been paid or demanded for a long period of time).

-The Act followed a series of land law and policy reforms that had been begun by the Liberal government starting in 1906.
+The act followed a series of land law and policy reforms that had been begun by the Liberal government starting in 1906.
 This is how one American legal scholar, Morris Raphael Cohen, described it: